estei/vatCalc/presentation-notes.md

 * Integrates with many runners in for example Visual Studio
     * ReSharper, CodeRush, TestDriven.NET and Xamarin according to the website.
 * Test results can be output as xml for further analysis / display in CI server.
+* Dotnet core integration is still beta and makes quite a few changes.
+* Like NUnit way ahead of MSTest
+* Integration with Visual Studio is dependent on third party tools.